avila/ClearCutCostumerClustering/README.md

 In this case when we recive new data for a customer, we can pass it through the classifer first to see if they are 1 or 0.

-If 1 , Send the campaign to them if 0 , Select which cluster to assign to then apply the needed stratgy based on the cluster.
+If 1 , Send the campaign to them based on their highest two spending catergories. if 0 , Select which cluster to assign to then apply the needed stratgy based on the cluster.

+(Marketing stratiges to be developed further when we reach good working models)

+### Approach B:

+We will work in a straight line towards the clustering.

+- EDA
+- Choosing a model
+- Evaluate the model
+- Tune the parameters
+- Evaluate the model again

+Check the clusters based on the most imporant features and develop a marketing stratiges based on that.

-## Folder Structure
+### Folder Structure
 ```sh
 ├── code             # python scripts or jupyter notebooks
 ├── data